 Think anything that can not break down, like plastic, glass, metals.

-Also if you are raising chickens, and you have a sick one, don’t put their poop in the compost pile.
+Also, if you are raising chickens and have a sick one, don’t put their poop in the compost pile.
 You don’t want anything tainted to go in there.

 Check out some of the BEST Things to compost here.